Home » Recipes » Main Dish » Pork

 Pork Chop & Stuffing Casserole

-Hands down, grandma’s pork chops and stuffing balls is Hannah’s favorite pork recipe.
-Every time there’s a big crowd at home in Pennsylvania grandma makes a big batch of stuffing and shapes it into balls.
+Hands down, grandma’s pork chops and stuffing balls is Hannah Zundel, a Nebraska farmer’s favorite pork recipe.
+Every time there’s a big crowd at home, grandma makes a big batch of stuffing and shapes it into balls.
 She spreads the stuffing balls around a 9×13 casserole dish of pork chops.

 Let me tell you this is a meal worth coming home for!
 Since I wasn’t able to envision the stuffing balls I used the recipe and made a Farmhouse Pork Chops and Stuffing Casserole.
 We loved it the first day and leftovers for lunch on the second and third day were even better as the bread cubes had more time to absorb the seasonings.